KeyboardKit/website/collections/_features/Settings.md

 title: Settings
 ---

-Keyboard apps need to navigate users to System Settings to enable the keyboard, allow full access etc. KeyboardKit adds utilities to make this easier, such as URL extensions and navigation links.
+All keyboard apps need to navigate the user to System Settings to enable the keyboard extension, enable full access etc.

+KeyboardKit adds utilities to make this easier, such as URL extensions and navigation links.

 ## System Settings

-KeyboardKit provides a custom URL to make it easy to open your app's System Settings screen:
+To make it easy to open your app's System Settings screen in iOS, KeyboardKit provides a custom URL:

 ```swift
 let url = URL.keyboardSettings